IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

 ### Updating the license agreement and readme file

-1. In the **Add license agreements** pane, leave the agreements empty.
+1. In the **Add license agreements** pane, keep the [license](https://github.com/IBM/infra-to-app-with-landing-zone/blob/main/LICENSE) that was imported automatically by IBM Cloud Catalog from the Github repository.

     In this step, you can identify a license agreement that users must accept before they deploy.